chkhd/bash-prompt/README.md

 - Configurable host nickname, if not set hostname will be shown
 - Can display currently active AWS profile, if `$AWS_PROFILE` is set and user sets `$SHOW_AWS_PROFILE`
 - Can display current Kubernetes context and namespace, enable through `$SHOW_K8S` and `$SHOW_K8S_NS`.
+- Can display how long it took to run the previous command, enable by setting `$SHOW_CMD_TIME`.

 NOTE: if the K8s context contains `/` in its title, only the part before `/` gets displayed.